grego118118/concrete/COMPANY_NAME_PLURAL_UPDATE_SUMMARY.md

 ---

 **All tasks completed successfully!
-Your website now displays "Commonwealth Concrete Coatings" with an updated professional logo.** 🎉
+Your website now displays "Pioneer Concrete Coatings LLC" with an updated professional logo.** 🎉